EventStore/EventStore/docs/server/diagnostics/metrics.md

 ### Queues

-EventStoreDB uses various queues for asynchronous processing for which it also collects different metrics.
-In addition, EventStoreDB allows users to group queues and monitor them as a unit.
+KurrentDB uses various queues for asynchronous processing for which it also collects different metrics.
+In addition, KurrentDB allows users to group queues and monitor them as a unit.

 | Time series                                                                                                         | Type                       | Description                                                                                                                                                                                      |
 |:--------------------------------------------------------------------------------------------------------------------|:---------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|